 - Content area instruction with Sheltered Instruction (SIOP) trained teachers

-Flexibility in program models ensures that ELLs have the best language support until they become proficient in English and can be mainstreamed into general education classes.
+Flexibility in program models ensures that EB students have the best language support until they become proficient in English and can be mainstreamed into general education classes.

 Throughout the school year, students are evaluated in listening, speaking, reading and writing.
-Every spring, all active K-12 grade ELLs are assessed through the Texas English Language Proficiency Assessment System.
+Every spring, all active K-12 grade EB students are assessed through the Texas English Language Proficiency Assessment System.